-Viral load may be more important than condom use.
+Viral load as a factor is more important than condom use.

 Viral load determines how infectious bodily fluids are.
 Levels are highest in someone who is recently infected (up to 40 million copies in a millilitre of blood).
-By comparison, someone on treatment with an undetectable viral load has less than 50 copies/mL (see Figures 2 and 3 below).
+By comparison, someone on treatment with an undetectable viral load has less than 50 copies/mL (see page 17 for Figures 2 and 3).

-When viral load is very high, it increases the risk from low risk activities like giving oral sex.
+When viral load is very high, normally low risk activities like giving oral sex become a higher risk.

-The risk of heterosexual transmission from vaginal sex without a condom is dramatically reduced when an HIV positive person has an undetectable viral load.
+The risk of transmission from sex without a condom is dramatically reduced when an HIV positive person has an undetectable viral load.

-One study reported the risk to drop by 92% and another by 96%. .
-But the single transmission in each study occurred when the positive partner had only just started treatment when viral load was still high.
-This means that having an undetectable viral load might reduce risks by more than 96%.
+The single transmission in each study occurred when the positive partner had only just started treatment when their viral load was still high.

 Figure 2 – Viral load levels as HIV infection progresses